rrooggiieerr/esphome-axaremote/README.md

 - Calibrate the open/close timings
 - Use remote control simultaneously

-### Using the remote
+### Using the remote control

 The AXA Remote only reports if the device is locked or unlocked.
-When using the remote to open the window from a closed position the integration can detect this and report the state accordingly.
-The same applies for closing the window with the remote till a fully closed position.
-However stopping the window or partially opening/closing the window can not be detected and the exact position the window is opened at will not correspond with the real position.
+When using the remote control to open the window from a closed position the integration can detect this and report the state accordingly.
+The same applies for closing the window with the remote control till a fully closed position.
+However stopping the window or partially opening/closing the window with the remote control can not be detected and the exact position the window is opened at will not correspond with the real position.

 ## Hardware required: